Akshi01/Beauty-Portfolio-Performance-Analysis/README.md

 ## Key Findings
 - Budget products drive 80%+ of portfolio engagement; premium pricing adds minimal perceived value
-- High engagement does not consistently map to high satisfaction — a structural engagement-satisfaction gap exists across the portfolio
+- High engagement does not consistently map to high satisfaction; a structural engagement-satisfaction gap exists across the portfolio
 - Only 2 categories (Cheek and Makeup Palettes) qualify as Grow, performing strongly on both dimensions